 Shutter Up, Shutters in a Distressed State

-Back to the subject at hand, Redouxed furniture and accessories!
+Paint them!
+This project was so easy with DIY Paint.
+It was done in literally under an hour.
 Last year I bought a bunch of fun stuff at an estate sale.
 Included in my stash were a collection of shutters!

 When the chalk and clay based paint dried, (and it dries fast so you can move onto the next step!), I used a wet rag to “distress” the shutters.

 This process could not be easier.
 You simply take a damp rag, or even a baby wipe and wipe the paint off where you want it “distressed”.